lckdG/dotfiles/linux/README.md

 [^*]: Personal preferences or work related, removable.

-### Notes
+> [!NOTES]

-While most items in the scripts install themselves, you still need to download and put the Roslyn package to the preconfigured directory: *$HOME/Apps/Roslyn/*.
+> While most items in the scripts install themselves, you still need to download and put the Roslyn package to the preconfigured directory: *$HOME/Apps/Roslyn/*.
 Check the fish config for more informations.

 ## Utility Scripts